Romii646/schoolProjects/README.md

 # schoolProjects
 These files are from school assigned projects from COP-2335-70B C++ Advance.
-Each assignment are seperated into branches.
+Each assignments are seperated into branches.